Abandoned Mine Lands

 How many coal mines are left in Missouri?

-As of June 30, 2006, there were two operating coal mines and five in the process of reclaiming, along with eight that had their permits revoked and the Land Reclamation Program is overseeing the reclamation work.
+As of February 20, 2024, there is one operating coal mine and seven permits in the process of reclamation that the Land Reclamation Program is oversees the compliance of.

 How long does it take to get coal mine land released and turned over to the landowner?